YubicoLabs/yed-spoke-example/README.md

 ## Help & Support
 ---
 Yubico Professional Services provides consultation and workshops focused on technical integration, deployment strategy or both.
-Contact your Yubico customer success representative to learn more.
+Contact your Yubico customer success manager to learn more.